The course is 8-weeks, with one in-person virtual gathering each week for a total of 8 sessions.

 Am I required to attend all of the sessions?
 Will they be recorded?

-No, the live cohort sessions will NOT be recorded.
+Although the live cohort sessions will be recorded, the recordings will be used for Guide development purposes only.
+They will not be made available to any participants.
 Our experience teaching inside of prisons and jails has helped us understand the importance of building a safe container for this profound work.
 We want cohort participants to be safe enough to share openly as they process what they are learning individually and together.
+Please refer to our Principles of Safety.

 What to expect, how to prepare…